Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

 5. 🧪 Testing the Setup

     1. Went to Test > Create test event (use {} for input)
-    2. Clicked Test
-    3. Went to EC2 Dashboard and confirm:
-        - Auto-Start instance starts (if stopped)
-        - Auto-Stop instance stops (if running)
-    4. Tested it 3 times:
+    2. Tested it 3 times:
         - With both running: After running, Stopped the 1st instance
         - With both stopped: After running, Started the 2ns instance
         - With 1st running and 2nd stopped: After running, Stopped 1st instance and Started 2nd instance
-    5. Screenshot 8 through 17
+    3. Screenshot 8 through 17

 # ASSIGNMENT_8:🧠 Sentiment Analysis of User Reviews using AWS Lambda & Amazon Comprehend